Holly Holm: Holm vs. Rousey

-In her highest-profile MMA fight to date, Holm faced defending women's bantamweight champion Ronda Rousey before a record-setting crowd in the main event of UFC 193 on November 14, 2015.
+In her highest-profile MMA fight to date, Holm was initially scheduled to face defending women's bantamweight champion Ronda Rousey at UFC 195 on January 2, 2016.
+However, following a bout shuffle due to Robbie Lawler's injury, they faced before a record-setting crowd in the main event of UFC 193 on November 14, 2015.
 Despite being a massive betting underdog, Holm controlled a majority of the bout with her striking and defended all of Rousey's takedowns.
 The second fighter to take Rousey past the first round (after Miesha Tate), she won the fight via knockout in the second with a high kick, ending Rousey's undefeated streak and three-year reign as champion, causing her to spend the night in the hospital.

 Holm was also awarded her first "Fight of the Night" and "Performance of the Night" bonus awards (totalling $100,000).
 By winning the title, she became the first person to win championships in both boxing and MMA.
 Following the bout, UFC fighter Jon Jones said he thought Holm was "already the G.O.A.T. (greatest of all time) of women's combat sports".
 Her hometown, Albuquerque, New Mexico, proclaimed November "Holly Holm Month".

 In her first title defense, Holm lost to Miesha Tate in the fifth round on March 5, 2016, at UFC 196.
 After four rounds of back-and-forth fighting, Tate defeated Holm in the fifth with a rear-naked choke.
 Holm was strong in the first round of the fight standing up but was less effective grappling with Tate on the mat.
 After Tate took Holm down in the second round, Holm almost submitted to a guillotine choke but wriggled out just before the bell.
 In the fifth round, Tate scored another takedown and locked in another rear-naked choke.
 Holm refused to submit, was rendered unconscious, and the referee declared a technical submission.

 Holm faced Valentina Shevchenko on July 23, 2016, at UFC on Fox 20.
 She lost the bout via unanimous decision.

 Women's featherweight championship

-Holm faced Germaine de Randamie at UFC 208 for the inaugural women's featherweight championship on February 11, 2017.
+Holm faced Germaine de Randamie at UFC 208 for the inaugural UFC Women's Featherweight Championship on February 11, 2017.
 She lost the fight via unanimous decision.
 At the end of the second and third rounds, de Randamie continued to throw punches after the horn had sounded and the referee stepped in, the first of which was a right hand that visibly wobbled Holm, who had already stopped fighting.
 The referee did not take a point on either occasion.
 14 out of 23 media outlets and a majority of MMA fans still scored the fight in favor of Holm.
 Holm said post-fight that she believed both instances were intentional.
-She appealed to the New York State Athletic Commission (NYSAC) to review the referee's decisions and determine an "appropriate result."
+She appealed to the New York State Athletic Commission (NYSAC) to review the referee's decisions and determine an "appropriate result".
 On February 28, the NYSAC denied the appeal, finding "no clear error or violation of statute or rule."